 A written request for a refund must be submitted to the Sam Fox School Registrar's Office for consideration.
 Approval is required to officially withdraw from the university.
 Tuition adjustments will be processed based on information received, and refund checks will be issued only after the fourth week of classes.
 Material fees for art courses will not be refunded after the course drop period for the semester.
-For any student whose medical condition makes attendance for the balance of the semester impossible or medically inadvisable, the university will make a pro rata refund of tuition, as of the date of withdrawal when that date occurs prior to the 12th week, provided that the condition is verified by Habif Health and Wellness Center or a private physician.
+For any student whose medical condition makes attendance for the balance of the semester impossible or medically inadvisable, the university will make a pro rata refund of tuition as of the date of withdrawal when that date occurs prior to the twelfth week of classes, provided that the condition is verified by the Habif Health and Wellness Center or a private physician.
 The date of withdrawal may correspond to the date of hospitalization or the date on which the medical condition was determined.

 |Within 1st or 2nd week of classes||100%|

 |Within 5th or 6th week of classes||60%|

 |Within 7th or 8th week of classes||50%|